Rates of ReactionExam Tips

 Exam Tips: Factors Affecting Rate

 This exam tips covers Exam Tips: Factors Affecting Rate within Factors Affecting Rate for GCSE Chemistry.
-Revise Factors Affecting Rate in Rates of Reaction for GCSE Chemistry with 20 exam-style questions and 18 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Factors Affecting Rate in Rates of Reaction for GCSE Chemistry with 24 exam-style questions and 18 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 12 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position